Preds rally, beat Ducks 2-1 to take 2-1 Western finals lead

 Anaheim got the man advantage after Predators forward Cody McLeod fought Jared Boll of the Ducks, upset at a hard hit on teammate Harry Zolnierczyk.
 That earned McLeod an instigator penalty along with a game misconduct.
 Perry then squeezed a wrister past Rinne from a severe angle to the right of the net.

 Notes: Perry tied Teemu Selanne (35) for the second-most playoff goals in franchise history. ...
-Ryan Ellis had an assist on Forsberg's goal, giving him 10 points in the postseason and a Nashville record for defensemen. ...
-Nashville defensemen have scored 10 goals this postseason. ...
+Josi and Ellis each had a point, giving them each 10 points this postseason, a Nashville record for defensemen. ...
 Toronto coach Mike Babcock was spotted at the game.